Half Time Overtime Pay in Connecticut

 Well, there is another way of paying overtime, and it is growing in popularity.
 It has many names.
 It is sometimes called the Fluctuating Work Week method of overtime pay.
 Sometimes it is called “half-time” over time, for reasons that you will soon see.
 Sometimes it is called “Coefficient Overtime” pay, and sometimes it is called “Chinese Overtime,” though it has no apparent connection to China.

-The Hayber Law Firm is investigating whether GNC is violating wage & hour laws by paying its Store Managers half-time overtime.
+The Hayber Law Firm is suing GNC for violating wage & hour laws by paying its Store Managers half-time overtime.

 How It Works